 The aviation industry has stalled to a halt due to the coronavirus and so airlines have been calling for public bailouts.
-Yet simultaneously, bosses like Richard Branson have asked workers to go home without pay, despite the UK's furlough scheme.
+Yet simultaneously, bosses have asked workers to go home without pay, despite the UK's furlough scheme.
 This comes after decades of airline bosses refusing to pay fair taxes - while increasing their carbon emissions faster than anyone else.

 Possible is one of the 250 organisations around the world demanding that any bailouts: